eclipse-tractusx/tractusx-edc/edc-extensions/aas-controller/README.md

 # Asset Administration Shell Controller

-This EDC extension implements a custom controller für the 'Asset Administration Shell'-Wrapper.
+This EDC extension implements a custom controller for the 'Asset Administration Shell'-Wrapper.